An adjusted payoff-based procedure for normal form games: Logit rule

-where $\tilde S^{-i}= \{ (r_1 , r_2) \in S^{-i}\times S^{-i} ; r_1^k \neq r_2^k \text{ for exactly one } k \}$.
-Now we can show the following proposition that ensures that, if the parameters are sufficiently small, the unique attractor is attained with probability one.
-From now on, we denote $\alpha=\max_{i \in A}\sum_{j \neq i} \beta_j$. \begin{proposition} If $2\eta \alpha <1$, the discrete process \eqref{APD} converges almost surely to the unique rest point $(x_*,\sigma(x_*))$ of the dynamics \eqref{dincont}. \end{proposition} \begin{proof} We know from Cominetti et al.~\cite[Proposition~5]{cms10} that, if $2\eta \alpha<1$, the function $F$ (defined in \eqref{f}) is contracting for the infinity norm.
-Observe also that, for every $i \in A$, the function $\sigma^i$ is Lipschitz for the infinity norm, since it is a smooth function defined on a compact set.
+\begin{proof} We know from Cominetti et al.~\cite[Proposition~5]{cms10} that, if $2\eta \alpha<1$, function $F$ (defined in \eqref{f}) is contracting for the infinity norm.
+Observe also that, for every $i \in A$, function $\sigma^i$ is Lipschitz for the infinity norm, since it is a smooth function defined on a compact set.
 Therefore, Proposition~\ref{convergencia} applies. \end{proof}